vmware-archive/autoscaler/README.md

 # To run on CF

 Autoscaler needs a UAA Client created ahead of time that has the requisite privileges to change the instance count of any app managed by it.
+If there is already autoscaling tile installed (part of PCF install), then the same set of client credentials can be used.

 # UAA Client Token for managing Autoscaling
 Steps to create the UAA Client with right permissions: